 What are the settings for Keep-Alive timeout and TCP idle timeout?

 Keep-Alive timeout governs how long the Application Gateway will wait for a client to send another HTTP request on a persistent connection before reusing it or closing it.
 TCP idle timeout governs how long a TCP connection is kept open in case of no activity.

 The Keep-Alive timeout in the Application Gateway v1 SKU is 120 seconds and in the v2 SKU it's 75 seconds.
 The TCP idle timeout is a 4-minute default on the frontend virtual IP (VIP) of both v1 and v2 SKU of Application Gateway.
 You can configure the TCP idle timeout value on v1 and v2 Application Gateways to be anywhere between 4 minutes and 30 minutes.
 For both v1 and v2 Application Gateways, you'll need to navigate to the public IP of the Application Gateway and change the TCP idle timeout under the "Configuration" blade of the public IP on Portal.
+Changing the value of the private IP address is not supported.
 You can set the TCP idle timeout value of the public IP through PowerShell by running the following commands:

 $publicIP = Get-AzPublicIpAddress -Name MyPublicIP -ResourceGroupName MyResourceGroup $publicIP.IdleTimeoutInMinutes = "15" Set-AzPublicIpAddress -PublicIpAddress $publicIP